Our energy system is extraordinarily carbon-intensive and highly polluting.

 Decarbonizing with Heat Pump and Solar Thermal systems

 Both the ambient heat extraction technologies – Heat Pumps and Solar Thermal systems – have been around for a long time, and are proven and mature from a technology perspective.
 (Details about how these technologies work can be found here(Heat Pumps) and here(Solar Thermal)).

 In industrial applications, Heat Pumps and Solar Thermal systems can be highly cost-effective with payback periods as low as 1 year depending on the capacity utilization.
 These applications have also helped reduce localized pollution for several of Aspiration Energy’s customers, and have led to a significant reduction in carbon footprint by decarbonizing the Heat sources.
 For example, in the case of one of our customers, we were able to demonstrate more than 50% savings in energy cost and about 50% reduction in CO2 emissions per year by switching to a Heat Pump, as below.

 Similarly, one of our other customers was able to reduce about 20-25 tonnes of LPG per year by installing a 360 kW online rooftop solar thermal system.
 (Download the case study here).

-Decarbonisation of energy systems is not only critical for the environment, but also will have significant positive bottomline impact.
-Decarbonisation of electricity by installing Solar and Wind power projects is well known, and it is now time to place more emphasis on decarbonising Heat by deploying renewable thermal technologies like Heat Pumps and Solar Thermal systems.
-The climb is steep, but would be well worth it.
+Decarbonization of energy systems is critical for the environment and will have a significant positive bottom-line impact.
+Decarbonization of electricity by installing Solar and Wind power projects is well known, and it is now time to place more emphasis on decarbonizing Heat by deploying renewable thermal technologies like Heat Pumps and Solar Thermal systems.
+The climb is steep but would be well worth it.